wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/5-exercise-tabs-sso.md

 ### Ensure the project is using the latest version of Teams SDK

-Run the npm command to install the latest version of the SDK
+Run the npm command to install the latest version of the SDK:

 ```console
 npm i @microsoft/teams-js